Dagenham Civic Centre

-Willmott Dixon Interiors has been chosen by Coventry University for a £4.5 million contract to create its new CU London campus at the Grade II listed Civic Centre in Dagenham.
-This is our second project for Coventry University, following the completion last year of its new-build Scarborough campus.
+Coventry University chose Willmott Dixon Interiors to transform the Grade II listed Dagenham Civic Centre in - the local council's former HQ - into the university's CU London campus.
+It's our second project for Coventry University, following the completion last year of its new-build Scarborough campus.

 Underlining the potential in Barking and Dagenham, Coventry University chose this borough to expand into with its CU London campus, with our fit-out experts remodelling Dagenham Civic Centre into a cutting-edge learning environment for students undertaking a range of full and part-time courses.

-Based upon the high-quality and low-cost career-focused model of higher education pioneered by Coventry University through its CU Coventry model, CU London will offer lower fees and more flexible learning options which will make higher education more accessible to students.
+The new university will provide 3,000 places at launch.
+Based upon the high-quality and low-cost career-focused model of higher education pioneered by Coventry University through its CU Coventry model, CU London offers lower fees and more flexible learning options to make higher education more accessible to students.

 John Dishman, chief executive officer and director of CU Coventry:

 “We are very happy to be working with Willmott Dixon on our new campus in Dagenham as we look to expand further.
 The Civic Centre is an iconic east London landmark and Willmott Dixon is experienced in transforming listed buildings.
 We look forward to seeing the campus take shape over the coming months.”

 This is another major project for Willmott Dixon Interiors in the education sector, following recently completed projects for Imperial College, University of Brighton, Elstree University Technical College, London Metropolitan University and The London School of Economics.

 It is also the latest in a host of projects which has seen Willmott Dixon breathe new life into public buildings, with the company also involved in refurbishing Alexandra Palace’s East Wing and restoring Darlington Civic Centre.